succinctlabs/sp1/book/writing-programs/basics.md

 {{#include ../../examples/fibonacci-io/program/src/main.rs}}
 ```

-As you can see, writing programs is as simple as writing normal Rust.
+As you can see, writing programs is as simple as writing normal Rust codes.
 To read more about how inputs and outputs work, refer to the section on [Inputs & Outputs](./inputs-and-outputs.md).